deftjs/DeftJS/README.md

 Any class that includes the Injectable mixin will have the dependencies described in its `inject` annotation resolved and injected by the Injector prior to the class constructor being called.

-By default, the dependency will be injected into the config or property of the same name.
+By default, each dependency will be injected into the config or property of the same name.

-You also can specify the specific property to inject into, by using slightly more verbose syntax:
+You can override this behavior and indicate the specific property to inject into, by using slightly more verbose syntax:

 	Ext.define( 'MyApp.manager.ContactManager',
 		extend: 'MyApp.manager.AbstractManager',